etienne-dldc/intl-template-literals-concept/README.md

   }`
 };
 ```
-The main problem here is that when you read you code, you don't really know what `id="welcome"` will render.
-If you want to know what it says, you have to find the message associated with it, which is quite anoying.
+The main problem here is that when you read your code, you don't really know what `id="welcome"` will render.
+If you want to know what it says, you have to find the message associated with it, which is quite annoying.

 ## Solution (maybe) : Template Literals